4ntony4/UAb/README.md

 # UAb
-List and links of projects made under the Computer Science and Engineering Bachelor Program of Universidade Aberta, Portugal.
+List and links of some projects made under the Computer Science and Engineering Bachelor Program of Universidade Aberta, Portugal.

 | Curricular Unit | Projects |
 | --------------- | :------: |